 Study Plan for the Common First Year

-The study plan for the Common First Year is planned to cover the necessary basic skills.
-The courses are distributed based on three semesters: (13) credit hours for the first semester, (9) credit hours for the second semester, and (4) credit hours for the third semester of the academic year.
-Therefore, this is equivalent to (26) actual hours.
-The table below shows the approved study plan.
+The study plan for the common first year was designed to cover the necessary basic skills, and its courses were distributed over two semesters, with (13) hours for the first semester and (13) hours for the second semester of the academic year, which is equivalent to (26) actual hours.
+The table below shows the approved study plan:

 |Number and code||Name of course||Credit hours|